 Under the SDWA, EPA and individual states set standards for drinking water quality.
 Every month NTMWD tests hundreds of waters samples for compliance with state and federal regulations.
-We generate a monthly report listing the results of the routinely tested parameters and the associated state and federal requirements.
-This is an excellent report to see a monthly snapshot of the quality of the water provided by NTMWD.
+We generate annual and monthly reports listing the results of the routinely tested parameters and the associated state and federal requirements.
+Jump to the monthly reports to see a current snapshot of the quality of the water provided by NTMWD.

-North Texas Municipal Water District publishes an Annual Consumer Confidence Report (CCR) to provide an overview of water quality during the previous calendar year.
-NTMWD is required to produce this report each year on the quality of its drinking water under the federal Safe Drinking Water Act (SDWA) of 1976, as amended in 1996.
+North Texas Municipal Water District publishes an Annual Water Quality Report (also known as: Consumer Confidence Report) to provide an overview of water quality during the previous calendar year.
+NTMWD is required under the SDWA to produce this annual report each year on the quality of its drinking water.

-The CCR also serves as a reminder of the importance and need to protect drinking water sources and informs consumers:
+The Water Quality Report also serves as a reminder of the importance and need to protect drinking water sources and informs consumers:

 - About their drinking water source

 - What analytical tests are conducted to ensure the safety of NTMWD’s drinking water